-We adopt common structure for both time and frequency modules borrowing from TF-Locoformer~\citep{TF_Locoformer}.
-As shown in Figure~\ref{fig:block}, it consists of two macaron-style~\citep{macaronnet} convolution feed-forward network (ConvFFN) with Conv1D with kernel size of $K$ for capturing local contexts.
+In TF dual-path modules, given the feature with shape $\mathbb{R}^{T \times F \times C}$ where $F \in \{F_E, F_D\}$, time modules process $F$ sequences with lengths of $T$ while frequency modules consider the feature as $T$ sequences with lengths of $F$ as illustrated in Figure~\ref{fig:overall}. \paragraph{Time and frequency self module} As shown in Figure~\ref{fig:block}a and ~\ref{fig:block}b, self module consists of two macaron-style~\citep{macaronnet} convolution feed-forward network (ConvFFN) with Conv1D with kernel size $K$ for capturing local contexts~\citep{TF_Locoformer, shin26}.
 In ConvFFN, the expansion factor is 3 with SwiGLU as hidden activation.
 Between ConvFFN modules, multi-head self-attention (MHSA) is used for global contexts with $H$ heads.
-The time module performs MHSA on temporal frames with rotary positional encoding (RoPE)~\citep{RoPE} to offer the relative positions while the frequency module applies MHSA on frequency bins with the frequency projection layer to induce the structural bias. \paragraph{Frequency cross-self module} For frequency cross-self module, we replace the first F-ConvFFN in the frequency self module with multi-head cross-attention (MHCA) based on key-value from the encoder feature $\mathbf{Z}_\text{enc}$ while query is high-frequency padded region by $\mathbf{q}_\text{ext}$, inspired by cross-self attention~\citep{gupta2023siamese}.
-Therefore, MHCA conditionally operates when $f_E < f_D$ and extension query is padded, otherwise, bypassed. \paragraph{Attention with structural bias} Linformer~\citep{linformer} introduced linear projections of key-value to reduce the computations of attention, while MLP-Mixer~\citep{tolstikhin2021mlpmixer} went further by replacing MHSA with static linear operations.
+The time module performs MHSA on temporal frames with rotary positional encoding (RoPE)~\citep{RoPE} to offer the relative positions.
+On the other hand, the frequency self module applies MHSA with the frequency projection layer to induce the structural bias as frequency bins are more static sequence with a fixed length, exhibiting a relatively consistent structural roles. \paragraph{Frequency cross-self module} The frequency cross-self module in the decoder distinguishes between observed and unobserved frequency bins at the level of query construction.
+Specifically, for MHSA, the entire frequency axis is treated symmetrically, and all frequency bins participate as queries, keys, and values.
+In contrast, MHCA is applied only to the unobserved high-frequency region $\mathbf{Q}_\text{ext}$ when $f_E < f_D$, while the key--value are derived from the encoder features $\mathbf{Z}$ corresponding to the observed input bandwidth.
+Consistent with the conditional information-flow structure, when $f_E = f_D$ the MHCA path is bypassed entirely. \paragraph{Attention with structural bias} Linformer~\citep{linformer} introduced linear projections of key-value to reduce the computations, while MLP-Mixer~\citep{tolstikhin2021mlpmixer} entirely replaced MHSA with static linear operations.